 Fire fuels the health and productivity of many Pennsylvania landscapes.

-It seems counterintuitive to introduce something as destructive as fire into the natural world.
-But fire is part of nature, too.
+Fire is a natural part of the landscape.
 And Pennsylvania boasts several landscapes that, over millennia, have been shaped by fire.

-In our more recent history, Native Americans routinely introduced fire into Pennsylvania's forests, barrens and grasslands and even wetlands out of an appreciation for this important ecological process.
+Native Americans routinely introduced fire into Pennsylvania's forests, barrens, grasslands and wetlands out of an appreciation for this important ecological process.
 However, with European settlement came fire suppression.
-Now, naturally occurring fires have become rare in Pennsylvania.
-Fire suppression and the changing climate are now compromising the landscapes that need this natural disturbance the most.
+Now, naturally occurring fires have become rare in Pennsylvania landscapes that need this natural disturbance the most.

 The specific pattern of fire—how frequently it burns, how hot it burns and during which season—dictates the types of plants and animals that will thrive in a given area.
-Using fire in the right places and at the right times can mitigate dry conditions and enhance healthy forests that attract diverse wildlife, support local livelihoods and do not pose a threat to public safety.
+Using fire in the right places and at the right times can mitigate dry conditions and enhance healthy forests that attract diverse wildlife, support local livelihoods and help reduce threats to public safety.

 TNC takes the use of fire as a conservation tool seriously.
 That is why staff working on TNC’s fire crews are required to pursue the same training as federal agencies.
 This consistency allows TNC to work with these agencies on controlled burns within the state and at wildfire emergencies across the nation.